Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral inference for stationary TS-NSD

-Since a GNAR process is inherently a multivariate time series, traditional nonparametric spectral density estimation techniques, such as periodogram-based estimators, can be obtained.
-Moreover, again exploiting the GNAR structure viewed as a constrained VAR, the theoretical properties of these estimators remain valid for GNAR processes.
-Let us first recall the construction of a nonparametric spectral estimator that does not incorporate network-specific structure, with the procedure closely following standard multivariate time-series methods and involving the primary steps described below.
+Since a TS-NSD process is inherently a multivariate time series, traditional nonparametric spectral density estimation techniques, such as periodogram-based estimators, can be obtained.
+We first recall the usual construction of a nonparametric spectral estimator, that does {\em not} incorporate network-specific structure.
+The procedure follows standard multivariate time series methods and involves the primary steps below: